Defibrillator guide for first time buyers

 When should you use a defibrillator?

-Defibrillators are used to treat someone in cardiac arrest.
-A cardiac arrest is when someone’s heart has stopped beating normally and they are unresponsive and not breathing.
+Defibrillators are used to treat someone in cardiac arrest, which is when someone’s heart stops beating normally, and they are unresponsive and not breathing.

 Why is using a defibrillator important?

 A cardiac arrest can happen to anyone.
-Every year approximately 55 out of every 100,000 people experience an out-of-hospital cardiac arrest, with most occurring in the home or workplace.
-In 7 out of 10 cases, CPR is attempted by a bystander.
-In less than 1 out of 10 cases, a public access defibrillator (AED) is reported as being used.
+Every year, approximately 55 out of every 100,000 people experience an out-of-hospital cardiac arrest, with most occurring in the home or workplace.
+In 7 out of 10 cases, CPR is attempted by a bystander, and in less than 1 out of 10 cases, a public access defibrillator is reported as being used.

 Information from 2025 Resuscitation Guidelines, Resuscitation Council UK.

-What should you consider when purchasing a defibrillator?
+What should you consider when buying a defibrillator?

-• Who will likely need the defibrillator – in some cases children will need separate paediatric defibrillation pads
+• Who will likely need the defibrillator – in school settings, children will need separate paediatric defibrillation pads

 • Storing your defibrillator – fixed-location defibrillators should be stored in a cabinet or wall bracket, with appropriate signage

-• Training – while you do not need to be trained to use a defibrillator, taking training can ensure you are familiar with the device and ready to act quickly in an emergency.
-Vitally, rescuers will still need to perform CPR, so it is important to know how to do this
+• Training – although you do not need medical experience to use a defibrillator, AED training can ensure you are familiar with the device and can act quickly in an emergency.
+Rescuers will still need to perform CPR, so it is important to know how to do this

 • Educating your community – ensure your colleagues or community members are aware of the defibrillator, its location, how to access it, and how to use it.